 When this checkbox is checked, then the “Keep Last” field becomes active and users can change the number of previous scans (Task Runs) that are kept.
 (Note: A warning will be displayed stating that “Enabling this option may affect the application’s performance while delete operations are in progress.”)

 When Super Admins. sign into Clarity, they are immediately brought to the Change Database screen.
-If database(s) have already been created then choose the Database you want to work with from the dropdown menu and Click Submit.
+If database(s) have already been created then choose the Database you want from the drop-down menu and then choose “Submit.”
 If you need to create a database, continue to the next section in this guide.

 Create a Database